Bracktus/rchu.cc/articles/markdown/rofi.md

 First you'll need to pass in your options you want to display on the screen.

-After selection is chosen, the choice is outputed in `STDOUT`.
+After selection is chosen, the choice is outputted in `STDOUT`.
 This means that you can take the input and perform an action based on the output.

 It'll be clearer if you see an example.